stgibson/capstone_2_travel_activities/project_proposal.md

 will include its name, a short description, its rating, a list of images, its booking link, its price, and the city it's located in.
 The travel plan model will include its name, a list of days, and the user who created the plan.
-The day model will include a its number and a list of activities.
+The day model will include its number and a list of activities.

 ### Potential Issues